 Are young drivers with certain personality traits more crash-prone than young drivers with other personality traits?
-Studies on self-regulated behaviour have examined driving behaviour against whether individuals are (1) focused on ambition, are goal directed and have an enhanced sensitive for positive outcomes, or are (2) focused on responsibility and obligations and have enhanced sensitivity for negative outcomes.
+Studies on self-regulated behavior have examined driving behavior against whether individuals are (1) focused on ambition, are goal directed and have an enhanced sensitive for positive outcomes, or are (2) focused on responsibility and obligations and have enhanced sensitivity for negative outcomes.
 Hamstra et al. (2011) found that young drivers with high scores on the first scale and low scores on the second scale drove with higher speeds and accepted smaller gaps when turning left at an intersection than young drivers with high scores on the second scale and low scores on the first scale.
 Ulleberg (2001) found that there were two groups of young drivers (aged 18-23) that reported risk taking acts.
 The first high-risk group consisted mostly of young men with low levels of altruism and anxiety and high levels of sensation seeking and irresponsibility.
-These young drivers showed risky behaviour not so much because they were angry with other road users, but because dangerous driving was considered to be thrilling and because they had less regard for the well-being of others.
-The second high-risk group also scored high on sensation seeking, but in contrast to the first group this group had high scores on aggression, anxiety and driving anger.
+These young drivers showed risky behavior not so much because they were angry with other road users, but because dangerous driving was considered to be thrilling and because they had less regard for the well-being of others.
+The second highrisk group also scored high on sensation seeking, but in contrast to the first group this group had high scores on aggression, anxiety and driving anger.
 These young drivers seemed to tolerate little from other road users and easily became angry.
 Both groups had high scores on sensation seeking.
 Jonah (1997) reviewed forty studies on the relationship between sensation seeking and risky driving.
-In the vast majority of these a strong correlation was found between scores on sensation seeking and (self reported) risky driving behaviour.
+In the vast majority of these, a strong correlation was found between scores on sensation seeking and (self-reported) risky driving behavior.
 Seven studies reported significant differences between high and low scores on sensation seeking and crash involvement.
+More recently, a Spanish study (Gonzalez-Iglesias et al., 2014) on 274 young drivers has observed again this correlation between sensation seeking and drunk driving but has also observed a mediating role of social norms and of biased self-efficacy perceptions, that is the impact of sensation seeking varies according to these two factors, and it is easier to modify these factors than to change a personality trait.
+Another recent Australian work (Scott-Parker et al., 2013) has produced a further exploration of the influences of sensation seeking propensity, reward sensitivity, depression and anxiety on the risky behavior of young novice drivers in a structural equation model: anxiety, sensation seeking propensity and reward sensitivity predict risky driving, but gender is a moderator as reward sensitivity predicts risky driving only for males.
+Finally, another interaction has been shown by a recent Australian work (Hatfield et al., 2014): normally, perceived risk decreases risky driving, but not for high sensation seekers, so emphasizing the riskiness of a particular road behavior may be of limited benefit for young sensation seekers.